by Will Grumke September 08, 2021 10 min read

 Active stretching is moving into a stretched position for 3-5 seconds at a time for about 5-10 times.
-It’s usually best to do before exercise or cardio such as running, because it loosens up tight muscles and helps with proper body mechanics.
+It’s usually best to do before exercise or cardio such as running, because it can loosen up tight muscles and help with proper body mechanics.

 Static stretching is used more for lengthening tight muscles.
 This is typically done by holding a stretch for 20-30 seconds on an average, 60 to 120 seconds if needed, and doing so 3-5 times.

 When stretching, ease into it.
 Remember, it takes a little time for various tissues to lengthen safely.
 So, work into the stretch safely and avoid bouncing or quick/jerky movements.

 Static stretching can restrict some neural control to muscle fibers, so it’s typically best to be done after exercise, first thing in the morning, or as you unwind before bed.

 It’s best to stretch when the body is warmed up, so taking time after doing cardio, or a workout would be optimal.